-The Depot environmental staff wants to provide all community members with as much information about the base remediation activities as possible.
-All technical reports and environmental data are accessible in a variety of locations throughout the community, but a room at the Depot has been converted into a reading and research room specifically for use by you.
+The Depot environmental staff wants to provide all community members with as much information about the base remediation activities as possible All technical reports and environmental data are accessible in a variety of locations throughout the community, but a room at the Depot has been converted into a reading and research room specifically for use by you studies and to answer any questions or concerns that you may have regarding the site.

 Three computers have been set up to allow you the opportunity to access Internet sites and other RAB groups across the country.
-Like an on-site library, all remediation reports will be filed in this room.
-Extra copies of this newsletter and others can be found here.
+Like an on-site large, all remediation reports will be filed in this room.
+Extra copies of this eletter and others can be found here.

 Please call ahead (901-544-0618) when planning to visit the Depot.
-Our staff is available to assist you in reviewing the environmental reports and studies and to answer any questions or concerns that you may have regarding the site.
+Our staff is available to assist you in reviewing the environmental reports and